Remod-org/BikeClaim/README.md

 ## Commands

 - `/bclaim` - Claim the bike you're looking at (requires bikes.claim permission).
 If the bike is owned by the server, this should work.
-However, this will not bypass the purchase routine at the stables.
 - `/brelease` - Release ownership of the bike you're looking at (requires bikes.claim permission).
 - `/bremove` - Kill the bike in front of you (requires bikeclaim.spawn permission and ownership of the bike).
 You may then enjoy some delicious bike meat.
 - `/bfind` - Show location of nearest owned bike